Industrial Laundry

 If you are not required by law to maintain disability benefits insurance, you must submit form CE-200 – Certificate of Attestation of Exemption.

-• Your Certificate of Insurance must name the City of New York as the certificate holder.
+• Name the City of New York as the certificate holder.

-• Your Certificate of Insurance must be executed by a broker and list the National Association of Insurance Commissioners (NAIC) Number.
+• Be executed by an insurance broker or agent and list the National Association of Insurance Commissioners (NAIC) Number.

-• Your business name and address must be exactly the same on all documents.
+• Include the same business name and address as all documents.

 • $1,000,000 per occurrence